Healthy Homes Assessment Grenada North

 Insulation Grenada North

-A well-insulated house will help to control condensation, and decrease the risk of dampness and mould, and will also make it easier to the household to hold warmth.
+A well-insulated house will reduce the risk of condensation and reduce the chances of dampness and mould, and will also make more easy for the house to hold warmth.

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation is able to resist heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and is a measure of how well insulation can withstand heat flow.
+The more high the R-value, more effective the insulation.

 Grenada North Moisture Ingress & Drainage

-Keeping your rental property safe from the effects of moisture isn’t just a matter of the interior of the building It’s about having to make sure there is somewhere for surface and ground water to go and to prevent it from getting into the building.
-When it concerns damp and moisture it is frequently not apparent that it could be a huge problem and cause damage to your investment as well as harming your tenant’s well-being.
+Making sure your rental property is protected from water damage isn’t only about the interior of the building but you must ensure there is somewhere for surface or ground water and to prevent it from getting into the building.
+When it is about damp and water, it is frequently not apparent that it can become a big problem, causing damages to your investment and harming your tenant’s well-being.

-Rental properties must have effective drainage to get rid of the stormwater and surface waters and ground water, which includes an appropriate runoff or outfall.
-Making sure that water has a place to go, and that it isn’t allowed to remain beneath structures is a crucial aspect of making sure your property is dry.
+Rental properties should have efficient drainage to eliminate the stormwater and surface waters and ground water, including an appropriate outfall or runoff.
+Making sure that the water has a place to go, and also that it doesn’t get sucked into buildings is an essential part of maintaining your property’s dry.

-The ground-moisture barrier usually an insulating sheet of polythene laid over the ground, in order to block any moisture present in the ground from accumulating into the home.
-It also assists in preventing moisture damage to the underfloor insulation.
+A ground moisture barrier is typically made of polythene and is laid on top of the ground, in order to block any moisture from the ground from rising into the structure.
+It also helps prevent any damage to your underfloor insulation.

 moisture ingress and drainage inspection